-For many homeowners, spring brings with it the urge to begin DIY home improvement projects.
+For many homeowners, spring brings the urge to begin DIY home improvement projects.
 But where should you begin?
 A great place to start is with (1) a plan of what you want to update and (2) a budget to achieve your plan.
 To help, we’ve laid out a few home improvement ideas to help you add value to your home just in time for spring.

 A Fresh Coat of Paint

 Updating the paint in your home is like a breath of fresh air.
 Whether it’s an accent wall or an entire room, picking the perfect color can sometimes be challenging.
 While neutral colors are great options, consider the statement a bold color could make.
 Whatever color you decide to paint, be sure that your décor (current or new) will compliment your freshly painted walls.
-Check out this article from The Spruce for tips on how to choose the right color for you.
+Check out this article from The Spruce for tips on choosing the right color for you.
 If you’re on a budget, consider painting single accent walls in various rooms to spread the color throughout your home, or use a paint calculator to determine an accurate estimate of how much paint you’ll need to purchase for your specific project.

 Upgrading the Kitchen